 These documents are not an exhaustive list of things that we should follow or that we cannot do.
 Rather, take them in the spirit in which it’s intended – some guides to make it easier to enrich all of us and each event or project or communication or channel in which we participate.

 Any modification on Code of Ethics and Code of Conduct is prepared by the Ethics committee of QWorld and then presented to the board of QWorld.
-If at least half of the board are positive, then the board organizes a voting among the leading members, and then any change is approved and published if at least 66% of the votes are positive among the leading members.
-Otherwise, any change is approved and published if at least 80% of the votes are positive among the board members.
+Any change is approved and published if at least 80% of the votes are positive among the board members.
+Otherwise, if at least half of the board are positive, then the board organizes a voting among the leading members, and then any change is approved and published if at least 66% of the votes are positive among the leading members.

 For any suggestions, please contact the Ethics committee of QWorld, who should process the suggestion and then acknowledge the sender about their decisions.